mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Ethernet, DAC, or fiber?

-If you're just getting 1 Gbps speeds, you don't have to choose anything.
+If you're building a 1 Gbps network, you can just by regular RJ45 Ethernet cables and call it a day.

-Once you go above that, you have to choose between Ethernet or fiber cables.
+If you go above 1 Gbps speeds, you have to choose between Ethernet or fiber cables.

 With Ethernet, it's pretty simple.
 Your Ethernet adapter has an Ethernet port, so you plug in an Ethernet cable.
 Easy peasy!